 He stipulated that the concern is not on the OFW but it is on the local transmission of the Delta variant as aggressive contact tracing is now being done on his close contacts to ensure that they will be subjected to the appropriate quarantine or isolation to avert the further spread of the more infectious variant in the city.

 Aside from the 360-bed isolation center of the city at the Sto.
-Nino Hospital, the local government also operates the 316-bed isolation center at the Roxas and Hernandez halls of the Baguio Teachers Camp, the 10-bed Magsaysay Hall, the 102-bed Laurel dormitory for health workers and the 12-bed central triage facility while the 6-bed Eurotel and the 40bed Ferioni apartment had been made available courtesy of the Office of the Civil Defense (OCD) in the Cordillera.
+Nino Hospital, the local government also operates the 316-bed isolation center at the Roxas and Hernandez Halls of the Baguio Teachers Camp, the 10-bed Magsaysay Hall, the 102-bed Laurel dormitory for health workers and the 12-bed central triage facility while the 6-bed Eurotel and the 40 bed Ferionni Apartment had been made available courtesy of the Office of the Civil Defense (OCD) in the Cordillera.